Qiskit/rustworkx/README.md

 > [!TIP]
 > It's worth noting that `pip install -e` does not work, as it will link the python packaging shim to your python environment but not build the rustworkx binary.

-If you want to build rustworkx in debug mode you have to use `python setup.py develop`.
+> [!TIP]
+> Set `SETUPTOOLS_RUST_CARGO_PROFILE="dev"` to install a debug build of rustworkx that builds faster.

 ## Project history